 Elderly people with dementia may be resistant to having their hair washed and styled at all, and they may dislike looking at themselves in the mirror if they no longer recognise their own face.

-Caregivers trained in dementia care have a few tricks to make the process of hair washing and styling easier and less traumatic.
+With live-in care, caregivers will be trained in specialist dementia care.
+Carers will have a few tricks to make the process of hair washing and styling easier and less traumatic.
 For example, you could use dry shampoo if your loved one dislikes getting their hair wet, or one of the formulations that are designed to clean the hair without the use of water.

 Only tackle the task of hair washing when both you and your loved one are in a positive frame of mind, and be prepared to leave it until another day if they are resistant – it’s only hair, after all, and not worth getting too stressed about.